OTaylorUK/Responsive-Coffee-Shop/README.md

 # Responsive-Coffee-Shop

-This is my first ever complete website that I have built.
+This is the first published website that I have submitted to Github.

-I'm sure there's lots of room for improvement but I think it is vital to make your work public.

-I'm happy to receive comments, feedback or notes on my website/code:
-- I know that there will be many suggested improvements, which I'm happy to listen to and work to improve.
-- Try to keep all comments/changes constructive

-Thanks for reading,
+Feedback and comments are appreciated and can be submitted using pull requests.

+Thanks,
 Ollie